arunanand012/Sample-program/README.md

 # API testing using the Karate Framework

-This sample project includes api testing with Karate
+This sample project includes api testing with Karate Framework

 ## Getting Started
 We required the below tools to test the API using karate framework.